VGP/vgp-tools/README.md

 	S 4 gcta
 	S 5 ggtac
 ```
-Non-alphabetic "1-code" symbols indicate header lines, which must precede data lines that always begin with an
+Like all VGP files, this starts with a set of header lines indicated by a non-alphabetic "1-code" symbol, followed by data lines that always begin with an alphabetic "1-code".
-alphabetic "1-code".
 Tokens on a line are separated by a single whitespace character (space or tab).
 Variable length lists, including strings, are preceded by their length in keeping with principle 2.
 The
 1-code and subsequent tokens determine when the encoding of expected information on a line is at an end.
 Therefore optional additional information to the end of the line provides an extensibility
 mechanism where one can add auxiliary information if desired.
 In the example above, the whitespace and